Mapping CO Ice in a Star-Forming Filament in the 3 kpc Arm with JWST: Analysis

 \subsubsection{Systematic uncertainty on ice column density}

-Our measurements of the \ce{CO} ice column density rely on the adopted extinction curve, the relative mixture of ices present, the laboratory-measured opacities, and the input stellar models, roughly in that order.
-The uncertainties driven by ices are being examined in more detail in a new work in prep (Ginsburg et al, ...).
-The uncertainty produced by adopted extinction curve is probably the dominant one, as it produces about a factor of two in \ce{CO} column (see Section \ref{sec:fil_mass}).
+Our measurements of the CO ice column density rely on the adopted extinction curve, the relative mixture of ices present, the laboratory-measured opacities, and the input stellar models, roughly in that order.
+The uncertainties driven by ices are examined in more detail in \citet{Ginsburg2025}.
+The uncertainty produced by the adopted extinction curve is probably dominant, as using different extinction laws changes the measured by a factor of two (see Section \ref{sec:fil_mass} and Table \ref{tbl:mass}). \reftwo{A more thorough exploration of the effects of using difference extinction laws and their effects on our measurements is in companion paper \citet{Ginsburg2025}.}